-Upcoming Accounting Pronouncements
+Accounting Pronouncements Adopted

-In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which includes amendments intended to improve the effectiveness of disclosure requirements for recurring and nonrecurring fair value measurements.
+In August 2018, the Financial Accounting Standard Board ("FASB") issued Accounting Standards Update ("ASU") 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which includes amendments intended to improve the effectiveness of disclosure requirements for recurring and nonrecurring fair value measurements.

-The standard removes, modifies, and adds certain disclosure requirements and affects companies that are required to include fair value measurement disclosures.
+The standard removes, modifies and adds certain disclosure requirements and affects companies that are required to include fair value measurement disclosures.
 The amendments in this update are effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-Early adoption for amendments that remove or modify disclosures are permitted.
-Fund management is assessing the impact of this pronouncement on the financial statements.
+The Fund implemented ASU 2018-13 for the year ended December 31, 2020 which did not have a material impact on the financial statements.